-The NAND04GW3B2B and NAND08GW3B2A have Cache Program and Cache Read features which improve the program and read throughputs for large files.
+Each device has Cache Program and Cache Read features which improve the program and read throughputs for large files.
 During Cache Programming, the device loads the data in a Cache Register while the previous data is transferred to the Page Buffer and programmed into the memory array.
-During Cache Reading, the device loads the data in a Cache Register while the previous data is transferred to the l/O Buffers to be read.
+During Cache Reading, the device loads the data in a Cache Register while the previous data is transferred to the I/O Buffers to be read.

-The device has the Chip Enable Don't Care feature, which allows code to be directly downloaded by a microcontroller, as Chip Enable transitions during the latency time do not stop the read operation.
+All devices have the Chip Enable Don't Care feature, which allows code to be directly downloaded by a microcontroller, as Chip Enable transitions during the latency time do not stop the read operation.

-The devices have the option of a Unique Identifier (serial number), which allows each device to be uniquely identified.
+All devices have the option of a Unique Identifier (serial number), which allows each device to be uniquely identified.